HMS Surly (1855): Service

 In 1855 Surly was deployed to the Baltic Sea during the Crimean War fought by Britain, France and the Ottoman Empire against Russia.
-Commanded by a petty officer, she was one of a number of mortar vessels that participated in the Bombardment of Sweaborg, Finland.
+Commanded by a petty officer, she was one of a number of mortar vessels that participated in the Bombardment of Sveaborg, Finland.
 The mortars used by the Royal Navy in this action suffered from a number of defects.
 Surly's mortar destroyed its suspension gear, which allowed it to be trained onto a target independent of the orientation of the ship, on its first firing.
 After firing 14 rounds it was taken out of action for repairs to cracks at the base of its chamber.
 These were temporarily patched by pouring in a mixture of tin and zinc, after which a further 34 shells were fired before the mortar required repair again.
 A final 30 shells were fired before the vent of the mortar was blown.
 In addition during the second day of the bombardment the mortar had to be reinforced with chains to prevent the barrel from bursting after the original reinforcing band gave way.

 Despite similar issues on the other British mortar vessels it was later deemed that the mortars had performed better than expected in inflicting damage upon the defences.
 The 3,141 shells fired over two days destroyed two powder magazines, two shell magazines, a rope store, a hospital store, two granaries, a pitch factory, the house and office of the governor-general and 17 private houses.
 Some 2,000 Russian/Finnish people were killed, with 55 British and French men killed and 204 wounded.
 Despite the success the occasion marked the last use of mortars in action by the Royal Navy, being supplanted by the development of rifled artillery.Surly was renamed MV9 (presumably for "mortar vessel 9") on 19 October 1855.
 This allowed the navy to reuse the name HMS Surly for an Albacore-class gunboat ordered on 4 October 1855 and laid down on 15 October.
 MV9 was broken up in November 1863.